 - 1. Accessory structures, tool sheds, doghouses, or dog runs, shall not be permitted. - 2.
 Outside antennas and satellite dishes shall not be permitted unless 18" or less and not in view.
 Satellite receivers are prohibited in front and side yards.
 Such services may be installed in the rear yard or on the house if not visible from the street with approval of the Design Review Committee as provided for in 5.02 and 5.03.
 Such approval shall be conditioned upon compliance with such conditions regarding location, screening and size as the Design Review Committee shall deem reasonable.
-Maximum size of the unit will be a three foot (3') in diameter dish.
-In some cases, landscape screening of the dish may be required. - 3.
+Maximum size of the unit will be a three foot (3') in diameter dish. - 3.
 A flagpole for display of the American Flag or other banners shall be permitted, providing they are attached to a building, subject to approval of the size, placement, color, finish, and design - 4.
-No clotheslines shall be allowed. - 5.
-Refer to the Declaration of Covenants & Restrictions for any additional requirements.
+No clotheslines shall be allowed.